hientptran/WS22-Notes/Operating systems/Deadlock.md

 	3. **Nicht-Enteignungsbedingung:** Bereits erteiler Zugriff auf Ressourcen kann einem Prozess nicht zwangsweise entzogen werden.
 Ressourcefreigabe nur durch Prozess
 	4. **Kreisketten-Wartebedingungen:** Es existiert geschlossene Kette von 2 oder mehr Prozessen.
 Jeder Prozess wartet auf eine Ressource, worauf der nächste Prozess in der Kette Zugriff hat
 - **Englisch:**
-	1. **Exclusion condition:** each resource is either assigned to a process or available.
+	1. **Mutual exclusion condition:** each resource is either assigned to a process or available.
 	2. **Hold and wait condition:** any process with access to resources can request additional resources
 	3. **Non preemption condition:** Access to resources already granted cannot be forcibly withdrawn from a process.
 They must be explicitly released by the process holding them
 	4. **Circular wait conditions:** Closed chain of 2 or more processes exists.
 Each process waits for a resource, to which the next process in the chain has access.